L0L1P0P1/L0L1P0P1/README.md

 # Behrad Badeli
 I am Behrad Badeli, a Computer Science Major with a keen interest in Data Analysis and Data Science.
-Passionate about Linux and programming, I bring a diverse skill set to the table. <br>
+Passionate about Linux and programming, I bring a diverse skill set to the table.
+<br><br>

 ## Skills
 <p align="center">